information and prices

-Your first appointment requires 85 mins and is about hearing your story.
-This is the initial phase of therapy and involves assessment of your issues and what is happening in the present as well as history taking.
+Your first appointment requires 55 mins and is about hearing your story.
+This is part of the initial phase of therapy and involves assessment of your issues and what is happening in the present as well as history taking.
 This may include history of your particular issue, family structure and history, sexual and relationship history.
+I will make an initial assessment of the issues you have presented and provide an outline of how we can work together to effectively.

 ARRIVING AT THE OFFICE

-When you arrive, please knock at the time of your appointment.
-Please note that the lifts are usually locked at 7.30pm. if you have a later appointment please ask concierge to swipe you up to level 10.
+When you arrive, please knock at the exact time of your appointment.
+Please note that the lifts are usually locked at 7.30pm.
+If you have a later appointment please ask concierge to swipe you up to level 10.

 HOW TO MAKE AN APPOINTMENT